 The top 5 most memorable moments in Australian Open history

-THE Australian Open is just under week away and anticipation is building for what could be one of the most even Grand Slam tournaments in recent memory.
+THE 2024 Australian Open off and running and it’s throwing up some great tennis, with some even speculating it could be the most even Grand Slam tournaments in recent memory.

 Whether it be titanic battles, major upsets or huge dummy spits – the Australian Open has seen it all.